-C-1.
-With supervisor approval, deputies may impose temporary, non-punitive restrictions on inmate privileges in order to manage non-compliant behavior, or to control any situation that threatens the safety, security, or order of the jail.

-Additionally, privilege restrictions may be necessary to manage administratively segregated or other special management inmates, provided there is no intent to punish.
-All restrictions must be documented in the JMS and include a review date.
+- C-1.
+With supervisor approval, deputies may impose temporary, non-punitive restrictions on inmate privileges in order to manage non-compliant behavior, or to control any situation that threatens the safety, security, or order of the jail. - Additionally, privilege restrictions may be necessary to manage administratively segregated or other special management inmates, provided there is no intent to punish.
+All restrictions must be documented in the JMS and include a review date. - C-2.

-- C-2.
 A supervisor will review all temporary restrictions of privileges daily.
 Once the need for the restriction is resolved, the restriction will be lifted and normal privileges resumed. - C-3.
 Restriction of privileges is non-punitive and non-disciplinary.
 Therefore, restrictions must not include: - a.
 Loss of good-time. - b.
 Denial of food, medical care, personal hygiene, or other essential necessities of life. - c.
-Denial of access to courts and counsel or other restrictions that would violate the clearly established rights of inmates. - C-4.
+Denial of access to courts and counsel or other restrictions that would violate the clearly established rights of inmates. - d.
+Restricting an inmates mail privileges unless the restriction is in response to a violation of jail mail rules. - C-4.
 Based on an inmate's behavior, corrections deputies may vary the types and degrees of restrictions for individual inmates or, if appropriate, a group of inmates lodged in the same housing area.
-As incentives to bring about desired behavior and transition to different classification levels, staff may control access to privileges either by removing privileges for unacceptable behavior or having inmates earn privileges by displaying good behavior.

-Example: If inmates in a housing dorm do not properly maintain a sanitary housing area, staff may remove the privilege of watching television until the area is cleaned.

-- C-5.
-The Corrections Captain may give authority to individual, civilian staff members and supervisors to control an inmate's privileges as they relate to that staff member's work area.
+As incentives to bring about desired behavior and transition to different classification levels, members may control access to privileges either by removing privileges for unacceptable behavior or having inmates earn privileges by displaying good behavior. - Example: If inmates in a housing dorm do not properly maintain a sanitary housing area, members may remove the privilege of watching television until the area is cleaned. - C-5.
+The Corrections Captain may give authority to sworn members, civilian members and supervisors to control an inmate's privileges as they relate to that member's work area.
 An example is the Programs Deputy for program-related privileges. - C-6.
-Corrections staff who decide that an inmate needs on-the-spot correction of his behavior, short of formal disciplinary action, may use a temporary, non- punitive restriction of privileges that best relates to the inmate's behavior, as follows: - a.
+Members who decide an inmate needs on-the-spot correction of his behavior, short of formal disciplinary action, may use a temporary, non- punitive restriction of privileges that best relates to the inmate's behavior, as follows:

+- a.
 The corrections deputy will notify the shift supervisor within 15 minutes of the restriction.
 This temporary restriction will not extend beyond the deputy's shift unless the shift supervisor authorizes it.
 The deputy will document the restriction of a standard privilege in the JMS by means of a written warning.
-The shift supervisor will review the restriction.

-- C-7.
-Corrections staff may temporarily restrict privileges in a housing unit as needed to maintain control, sanitation, and security of the inmates within that area, as follows: - a.
+The shift supervisor will review the restriction. - C-7.
+Members may temporarily restrict privileges in a housing unit as needed to maintain control, sanitation, and security of the inmates within that area, as follows: - a.
 Corrections deputies will notify the shift supervisor within 15 minutes of the restriction and write an incident report documenting the reason for the group restriction.
 The shift supervisor will either continue the restriction or reinstate privileges, based on the presented facts after review. - b.
 Shift supervisors will not allow a privilege restriction for a housing unit to last longer than 24 hours without the Corrections Captain's (or designee) approval.